One Page at a Time

 In 1998, I attended a Pat Carr week-long writing workshop for the first time.
 This workshop invited attendees to bring their book ideas to flesh them out, get feedback, and get a good handle on going forward and finishing the book.

-I brought my first book Grow Yourself a Life You’ll Love, a book that came to be out of workshops designed to help people see what they needed to do, what they had to stop doing, what they had to understand about others, and what they had to understand about themselves to have a life they love getting up to each morning, every morning.
+I brought my first book, Grow Yourself a Life You’ll Love, which emerged from workshops designed to help people see what they needed to do, what they had to stop doing, what they had to understand about others, and what they had to understand about themselves to have a life they love getting up to each morning.

-In Pat’s workshop, I learned how to take my growing metaphor and permeate it throughout the book, how to eliminate the unnecessary, and what I needed to edit my manuscript.
+In Pat’s workshop, I learned how to use my growing metaphor throughout the book, how to eliminate the unnecessary, and what I needed to edit my manuscript.
 Back then, IWWG met in August every year.
-By April the following year, Thomas More and I had a contract for the publication of my book that was released in September 1999.
+By April the following year, Thomas More and I had a contract for the publication of my book, which was released in September 1999.

-In 2012, Grow Yourself a Life You’ll Love still has five stars on Amazon.com, has sold out, and is only available on Internet sites.
+In 2012, Grow Yourself a Life You’ll Love still had five stars on Amazon.com, sold out, and was only available on Internet sites.
 Does that say something about Pat Carr, not only as a writer but also as a writing teacher?
 I can tell you I am grateful.

-Dr. Carr still teaches, just took another workshop with her in 2011, again at Skidmore College in Saratoga Springs, New York, this time sponsored by the Women Artists & Writers Matrix.
+Dr. Carr still teaches, just took another workshop with her in 2011, again at Skidmore College in Saratoga Springs, New York, sponsored by the Women Artists & Writers Matrix.